SMI/dicompixelanon/doc/dicom_ocr.md

 * is_sensitive - 0 if no PII, 1 if PII, -1 if not checked

 ## Output Database

+Database output is better than CSV as the information can be shared between programs.
+For example `dcmaudit.py` and `dicom_redact.py` can both read from a database.
+The database location is specified by a directory (the filename inside is fixed).

 See the documentation of the `DicomRects` table in the [dicomrectdb](dicomrectdb.md) document.